taskcluster/community-tc-config/deployment-details.md

 # GitHub App

-The GitHub app to connect your repositories to Taskcluster is called `Community-TC Integration`, under the Taskcluster organization.
+The GitHub app for the `taskcluster-github` service is called `Community-TC Integration`, under the Taskcluster organization.
-You can configure it at https://github.com/apps/community-tc-integration.
+Its public URL is https://github.com/apps/community-tc-integration.

 # Sign-In